Skip to content

 1971: First Ever Daytona

-Before it was the Daytona (or even MX), this race was the final round of the Winter-AMA Series.
+Before it was the Daytona Supercross (or even Motocross), this race was the final round of the Winter-AMA Series.
 It was a ‘loose program’.
 Practice started over an hour late, heats were cut down and the AMA needed to get the whole thing over with because they still had a 250cc road race to run that same day.

 Gunnar Lindstrom won the 250 winner, Bryan Kenney won Open.
 Gary Bailey designed the course (and finished 3rd overall in 250cc).